Venezuela threatens to exit OAS as pressure on Maduro mounts | New Country 923

 Rodriguez said the pressure being brought by the U.S. on some of its traditional allies like Haiti to punish Venezuela was considerable.
 OAS Secretary General Luis Almagro has called on the group to suspend Venezuela for breaking the constitutional order, but he has so far been unable to rally two-thirds support among the group’s 35 members to carry out such a threat.

-No country has ever withdrawn from the OAS since it was created in 1948 and it’s not clear how complicated the process would be.
+No country has ever withdrawn from the OAS since it was created in 1948 and it’s unclear how complicated the process would be.

 As a counter to the OAS gathering, Rodriguez said her government was seeking a meeting next week of another regional group — the Community of Latin American and Caribbean states, which was championed as a rival to the OAS by the late Venezuelan President Hugo Chavez.
 It excludes Canada and the U.S.